JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     }
     ```

-   * To deserialize the result of the GET request, the [ContentNegotiation Ktor plugin](https://ktor.io/docs/serialization-client.html#register_json)
+   * The [ContentNegotiation Ktor plugin](https://ktor.io/docs/serialization-client.html#register_json) and the JSON serializer deserialize the result of the GET request.
-     and the JSON serializer are used.
-   * The JSON serializer is configured here to print the JSON in a more readable manner with the `prettyPrint` property,
+   * The JSON serializer is configured here in way that it prints JSON in a more readable manner with the `prettyPrint` property,
-     be more flexible when reading malformed JSON with `isLenient`,
+     is more flexible when reading malformed JSON with `isLenient`,
-     and ignore keys that haven't been declared in the rocket launch model with `ignoreUnknownKeys`.
+     and ignores keys that haven't been declared in the rocket launch model with `ignoreUnknownKeys`.

-3. Add a suspending function to `RocketComponent` called `getDateOfLastSuccessfulLaunch()`:
+3. Add the `getDateOfLastSuccessfulLaunch()` suspending function to `RocketComponent`:

    ```kotlin
    private suspend fun getDateOfLastSuccessfulLaunch(): String {